Cheonan: Festivals

 The dancing festival is the essence of the events from B-boy to traditional dances from India, Africa, Australia, Ukraine.
 Many teams also participate in the festival from 17 other nations such as China and Japan.

 The festival started in 2003 and it received the position of "prepared" and "promising" in 2006 and 2007, respectively.
 As of 26 December 2007, the festival was promoted to the degree of "excellent festival" or "우수축제."

 To mark the historic March 1 Independence Movement, characterized in Cheonan by Yu Gwansun, each year a re-enactment of independence protests is staged at Aunae Marketplace.
 The popular movement began with the lighting of 24 beacons at Mt.
 Maebongsan and other mountains on March 31, 1919.
 The following day, 3,000 people gathered at Aunae Marketplace and protested for independence.
 Japanese security forces arrived and 19 people were shot dead on the spot, including Yu Gwansun's parents, with dozens more injured.
 These days people gather peacefully together in remembrance.
 Then a torch parade, symbolizing the lit beacons, slowly creeps from Aunae Market place through Byeongcheon and on to the Yu Gwansun Memorial.

 On the eighth day of the fourth month of the Lunar Calendar each year, Buddhists celebrate the first coming of Buddha.
 In Cheonan, local temples decorate their buildings and grounds with illuminated paper lanterns, and much of the city centre is closed to traffic for a parade followed by musical acts and a traditional drumming show.
 Koreans often dress in their Hanboks, a traditional Korean costume, and spend the day with friends and family wandering through the pedestrian-friendly streets and lanes on the city core.

 Transportation

 The city is very well-connected to Seoul by road but also by train through two train stations.
 The first is Cheonan Station and the second, (served by the KTX high speed railway) is Cheonan-Asan Station.
 Different areas in Cheonan are also served by Seoul Subway Line 1.

 Economy

 The local economy is fuelled to a great extent by tech sector companies in the area.
 Large national corporations such as Samsung, LG Group, Corning Inc., and several technology companies all have operations in Cheonan.
 The large number of universities also contributes to an influx of spending, as students from around Korea flock here for eight months of the year.

 Administrative districts and divisions

 Cheonan is divided into 2 gu, and 16 administrative dong (subdivided into 30 distinct legal dong), 4 eup and 8 myeon.

-The divisions of Dongnam-gu (Southeast) and Seobuk-gu (Northwest) are shown here:
+The divisions of Dongnam District (Southeast) and Seobuk District (Northwest) are shown here: